zbt2702160239/learngit/readme.txt

-git branch (branch name) create the new branch git checkout (branch name) switch to the branch git branch     view the current branch
+git branch (branch name) create the new branch git checkout (branch name) switch to the branch git branch     view the current branch first switch to master git merge (the branch you want to merge branch name) git branch -d (the branch you want to delete branch name)